forrestjgq/lsp/thread/pwpt/pthread5.md

 <center>**TABLE 5.1** *Cancellation states*</center>

-Pthreads supports three cancellation modes, described in Table 5.1, which are encoded as two binarv values called "cancellation state" and "cancellation type."
+Pthreads supports three cancellation modes, described in Table 5.1, which are encoded as two binary values called "cancellation state" and "cancellation type."
 Each essentially can be on or off.
 (While that technically gives four modes, one of them is redundant.)
 As shown in the table, cancellation state is said to be *enabled* or *disabled*, and cancellation type is said to be *deferred* or *asynchronous*.

-By default, cancellation is *deferred*, and can occur only at specific points in the program that check whether the thread has been requested to terminate, called cancellation points.
+By default, cancellation is *deferred*, and can occur only at specific points in the program that check whether the thread has been requested to terminate, called *cancellation points*.
 Most functions that can wait for an unbounded time should be deferred cancellation points.
 Deferred cancellation points include waiting on a condition variable, reading or writing a file, and other functions where the thread may be blocked for a substantial period of time.
 There is also a special function called `pthread_testcancel` that is nothing but a deferred cancellation point.
 It will return immediately if the thread hasn't been asked to terminate, which allows you to turn any of your functions into cancellation points.

-Some systems provide a function to terminate a thread immediately.
+Some systems provide a function to *terminate* a thread immediately.
 Although that sounds useful, it is difficult to use such a function safely.
 In fact, it is nearly impossible in a normal modular programming environment.
 If a thread is terminated with a mutex locked, for example, the next thread trying to lock that mutex will be stuck waiting forever.

 It might seem that the thread system could automatically release the mutex; but most of the time that's no help.
 Threads lock mutexes because they're modifying shared data.
 No other thread can know what data has been modified or what the thread was trying to change, which makes it difficult to fix the data.
 Now the program is broken.
 When the mutex is left locked, you can usually tell that something's broken because one or more threads will hang waiting for the mutex.

 The only way to recover from terminating a thread with a locked mutex is for the application to be able to analyze all shared data and repair it to achieve a consistent and correct state.
 That is not impossible, and it is worth substantial effort when an application must be fail-safe.
 However, it is generally not practical for anything but an embedded system where the application designers control every bit of shared state in the process.
 You would have to rebuild not only your own program or library state, but also the state affected by any library functions that might be called by the thread (for example, the ANSI C library).

 To cancel a thread, you need the thread's identifier, the `pthread_t` value returned to the creator by `pthread_create` or returned to the thread itself by `pthread_self`.
-Cancelling a thread is asynchronous-that is, when the call to `pthread_cancel` returns, the thread has not necessarily been canceled, it may have only been notified that a cancel request is pending against it.
-If you need to know when the thread has actually terminated, you must join with it by calling `pthread_join` after cancelling it.
+Cancelling a thread is asynchronous-that is, when the call to `pthread_cancel` returns, the thread has not necessarily been canceled, it may have only been notified that a cancel request is *pending* against it.
+If you need to know when the thread has actually terminated, you must *join* with it by calling `pthread_join` after cancelling it.

-If the thread had asynchronous cancelability type set, or when the thread next reaches a deferred cancellation point, the cancel request will be delivered by the system.
-When that happens, the system will set the thread's cancelability type to `pthread_cancel_deferred` and the cancelability state to `pthread_cancel_disable`.
+If the thread had asynchronous cancelability type set, or when the thread next reaches a deferred cancellation point, the cancel request will be *delivered* by the system.
+When that happens, the system will set the thread's cancelability type to `PTHREAD_CANCEL_DEFERRED` and the cancelability state to `PTHREAD_CANCEL_DISABLE`.
 That is, the thread can clean up and terminate without having to worry about being canceled again.

 When a function that is a cancellation point detects a pending cancel request, the function does not return to the caller.
 The active cleanup handlers will be called, if there are any, and the thread will terminate.
 There is no way to "handle" cancellation and continue execution-the thread must either defer cancellation entirely or terminate.
 This is analogous to C++ object destructors, rather than C++ exceptions-the object is allowed to clean up after itself, but it is not allowed to avoid destruction.

-The following program, called cancel.c, shows how to write a thread that responds "reasonably quickly" to deferred cancellation, by calling `pthread_testcancel` within a loop.
+The following program, called `cancel.c`, shows how to write a thread that responds "reasonably quickly" to deferred cancellation, by calling `pthread_testcancel` within a loop.

-The thread function `thread_routine` loops indefinitely, until canceled, testing periodically for a pending cancellation request.
-It minimizes the overhead of calling `pthread_testcancel` by doing so only every 1000 iterations (line 17).
+[12-20] The thread function `thread_routine` loops indefinitely, until canceled, testing periodically for a pending cancellation request.
+It minimizes the overhead of calling `pthread_testcancel` by doing so only every 1000 iterations (line 18).

-On a Solaris system, set the thread concurrency level to 2, by calling `thr_setconcurrency`.
+[28-36] On a Solaris system, set the thread concurrency level to 2, by calling `thr_setconcurrency`.
 Without the call to `thr_setconcurrency`, this program will hang on Solaris because `thread_routine` is "compute bound" and will not block.
 The main program would never have another chance to run once `thread_routine` started, and could not call `pthread_cancel`.

-The main program creates a thread running `thread_routine`, sleeps for two seconds, and then cancels the thread.
-It joins with the thread, and checks the return value, which should be `pthread_canceled` to indicate that it was canceled, rather than terminated normally.
+[37-55] The main program creates a thread running `thread_routine`, sleeps for two seconds, and then cancels the thread.
+It joins with the thread, and checks the return value, which should be `PTHREAD_CANCELED` to indicate that it was canceled, rather than terminated normally.

 ```c
 /*  cancel.c  */